hashicorp/terraform-provider-azurerm/website/docs/r/api_management_property.html.markdown

 * `secret` - (Optional) Specifies whether the API Management Property is secret.
 Valid values are `true` or `false`.
 The default value is `false`.

+~> **NOTE:** setting the field `secret` to `true` doesn't make this field sensitive in Terraform, instead it marks the value as secret and encrypts the value in Azure.

 * `tags` - (Optional) A list of tags to be applied to the API Management Property.

 ## Attributes Reference